jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 Additionally, I would be missing out on a "design" phase in the company, where many of the "cool" upcoming projects are divided amongst hopeful tech-leads, like a sounder of pigs at a trough.

 Losing this was a bit of a blow to me professionally, but if you are planning on going for a sabbatical, you will face similar challenges.

-I knew personally this 4 months chunk out of everyday work, achieving some of my own life goals was going to be far more valuable than the opportunity cost of a bit more time doing the same old work.
+I knew personally that this 4 months chunk out of everyday work, achieving some of my own life goals was going to be far more valuable than the opportunity cost of a bit more time in employment.

 Your mileage may vary, but I strongly encourage anyone to at least consider a sabbatical at some point in their career - ideally multiple!